 Yolanda is an entrepreneurship and small business consultant, and founder of many startups.
 She began her career at MIT’s Technology Licensing Office, where her work with startups piqued her interest in entrepreneurship.
 She then co-founded a real estate investment company, acted as its COO, and has also started several other ventures over the years.
 She is a co-founder of a consulting firm, Lau Labs, which provides services to startups and small businesses, specializing in growth.
 She is also part of 79 Studios, a Los Angeles based startup studio rethinking venture capital with a women-first, product, and community point-of-view.
-And in 2015, she started a company called FlexTeam with two other MIT alumnae.
+And in 2015, she started a company called FlexTeam (www.flexteam.com) with two other MIT alumnae.
 FlexTeam is simplifying the way smart work gets done and is an on-demand, executive-level “right hand women” team for CEOs, founders, small business owners, and other decision makers.
 On the consultant side, FlexTeam matches talented mid-career women with meaningful, challenging, temporally flexible, remote project-based work opportunities.
-FlexTeam recently spun out its proprietary software as a separate company to help companies manage their on-demand workforce.
+FlexTeam recently spun out its proprietary software as a separate company to help companies manage their on-demand workforce – Liquid (www.poweredbyliquid.com).

 Yolanda’s experiences working with businesses in a wide range of industries combined with her operational expertise allows her to provide insights on many different kinds of problems.
 She enjoys creative problem solving and has served as a 12.000 mentor since 2006 (Mission 2010), as she has long been interested in helping to solve the world’s environmental and sustainability problems.
 She has been supporting and mentoring students and adults for the last 20+ years.
-Some of her other MIT alumni activities include leadership in her class and fund raising for the Institute, and serving on the board for the MITAA.
+Some of her other MIT alumni activities include leadership in her class, fund raising for the Institute, and serving on the board for the MITAA.

 As she lives in Honolulu, communication will have to be via email, phone, Skype, or Google+ Hangouts.
 However, she travels to Cambridge frequently and will visit Terrascope on occasion.